 We continue to focus on enhancing our ESG practices, targets and disclosure.
-We published our third annual ESG Report in June, and we have completed our 2022 GRESB Assessment.
-We expect the results of this assessment in October and will publish them accordingly at that time.
-In our view, ESG is more topical and important than ever to a public real estate enterprise.
+We published our third annual ESG Report in June and completed our 2022 GRESB Assessment earlier this year, the positive results of which GRESB published earlier this month.
+In our view, ESG is more topical and important than ever for a public real estate enterprise like Allied and not the least bit diminished by macro-economic uncertainty now or in the future.